What is the best wood for wood carving? You can carve any type of wood, but that doesn’t mean that you will enjoy it.

 Harder woods will dull your tools faster, which means you will need to strop and sharpen them more often.
 You may also need to make smaller cuts.

 Balsa wood is super soft and easy to carve, but it crumbles easily.
 If you are making a model airplane it might work just fine.
 If you are carving a detailed caricature, you will probably become frustrated pretty quickly.
+So it may not be the best wood for wood carving.

 Some say that wet or green wood is the best wood for wood carving.
 While it may be easier to carve, it often cracks as it dries.